js1019/NormalModes/demos/README.md

 ## How to use this demo?

 Once you compiled the code.
 You should be able to run this demo.
+We have a script `Dev.sh` to run this code via using SLURM.
+You can set up the number of MPI processes and threads, etc.

 It provides two test examples.
 One is a constant solid elastic ball in models/input/CONST3k/.